purplegrape/frankenphp-docker/README.md

 - run as unprivileged user by default
 - listen on unprivileged ports ( >=1024 )
 - admin can easily attached as root in container
-- customized Caddyfile and php.ini
+- well-tuned Caddyfile
+- smaller by 50%
 - support php 8.2/8.3/8.4/8.5